How to Grow Cannabis at Home: Step-by-Step Guide

 Nutrients

-- Fertilizers for the vegetative phase : Use fertilizers rich in nitrogen (N) to promote leaf growth.
+- Fertilizers for the vegetative phase: Use fertilizers rich in nitrogen (N) to promote leaf growth.

 Pruning

-- Pruning and topping : Cut the top of the plant to encourage lateral growth and increase yield.
+- Pruning and topping: Cut the top of the plant to encourage lateral growth and increase yield.

-5. Flowering Phase
+5. Flowering Stage

 Light Cycle